Japanese jazz pianist recovering from surgery after New York subway attack

 During the attack on September 27, Tadataka Unno was exiting the West 135th Street station in Harlem when he was confronted by a group of young people blocking the turnstiles, according to a police report.

 Police said that after Unno tried to avoid them, he was pushed from behind and two people began yelling at him.

+"I had no idea why I was shoved.
+One of them pointed at me and said, This guy just pushed me' to her peers.
+This was not true," Unno wrote in a statement to CNN.
+"One of the others said, 'She's pregnant,' as if to imply that I had just attacked a pregnant person."

 One male began beating Unno, followed him, and continued to attack him, causing Unno to fall to the ground.
-The male fled the scene and Unno was transported to a nearby hospital.
-No arrests have been made, according to the NYPD.
+As he fled the station, the group followed him, beating him repeatedly while bystanders watched.

 Unno is a jazz pianist and composer who has played at the Kennedy Center as well as New York jazz clubs including Village Vanguard, Dizzy's Club, and the Blue Note.
 Unno has lived in New York City since 2008, according to his website.